 2. Whole Grains

-Whole grains like brown rice, quinoa, and oatmeal are rich in fiber and have a lower impact on blood sugar levels compared to refined grains.
+As opposed to refined carbohydrates, whole grains such as quinoa, brown rice, and oatmeal are higher in fiber and have less effect on blood sugar levels.

 Benefits: